strongloop/loopback-cli/README.md

 ## Installation

+To install the LoopBack CLI tool:

 ```
-$ npm install loopback-cli
+$ npm install -g loopback-cli
 ```

-## Usage
+## Use

 ### Getting started

- 1. Run `lb` to create a new LoopBack application
+ 1. Run `lb` to create a new LoopBack application.
- 2. Run `node .` to start the scaffolded server
+ 2. Run `node .` to start the scaffolded server.

 ### What's next